 In this article, we will outline realistic ways to work with developers when estimating and scoping out the costings of a development project, and how you can reduce those costs when at first glance, they risk exceeding your budget.

-Budgeting using the Time & Materials model means that clients are only paying for the hours worked on a project (which is something every developer should be actively tracking) and any ‘materials’ used, e.g. the cost of software and in some cases, hardware, to develop a finished product.
+Budgeting using the Time & Materials model means that entrepreneurs are only paying for the hours worked on a project (which is something every developer should be actively tracking) and any ‘materials’ used, e.g. the cost of software and in some cases, hardware, to develop a finished product.

 What this approach means is that unlike the fixed price model, a software team and those responsible for the project in the client company are working together to achieve a shared goal.
-Ownership should be assumed jointly, and developers are trained to prepare ongoing business cases for features and decisions that need to be taken.
+Ownership should be assumed jointly, and programmers are trained to prepare ongoing business cases for features and decisions that need to be taken.
 Developing software is often an iterative process, with the aim to complete a project as close to the needs of the client while sticking as much as possible to the original budgetary estimations.

 Most software products need to go through several stages, including an MVP and beta testing, before companies have a complete overview of the features users actually require.